d1str0/sse/README.md

     docId := mac.Sum(nil)

 Documents will be encrypted with AES-256.
-Key's will be derived using PBKDF2 with a work factor or 20,000 + random number, and a unique salt.
+Key's will be derived using PBKDF2 with a work factor of 20,000 + random number, and a unique salt.
 The salt and work factor will be stored client side.

-Constructing the Count Table
+Constructing the Count Dictionary
 -

-This table will hold the hashed keyword and a count of documents that match.
+This dictionary will hold the hashed keyword and a count of documents that match.

-Keywords will be HMACd using the keyword and the key as the document IDs were HMACd above.
+The indice of this table is computed as the HMAC of the keyword and the key.

+    mac := hmac.New(sha256.New, key)
+    mac.Write(keyword)
+    hash := mac.Sum(nil)
     table[hash] = count

 Constructing the Index
 -

-Also known as the Block Table, this will be another key value store with seemingly random keys and encrypted blobs for values.
+Also known as the Block Dictionary, this will be another key value store with seemingly random keys and encrypted blobs for values.
+These encrypted blobs are also referred to as blocks.

-Each block will be holding an array of size B containing document IDs matching a given keyword w.
+Each block is an array of size B containing document IDs matching a given keyword w.

 From K, we derive a K1 and a K2.

     K1 = HMAC(K, 1||w)
     K2 = HMAC(K, 2||w)

+These two keys are used later to derive the block ID and to encrypt the block respectively.

     c = Count[w]
     i = floor(c/B) // 5 matches / 10 ids per block = .5 -> Block 0
-    li = HMAC(K1, c) // Where c is the count in the array d = Enc(A, K2) // Where A is the array.
+    l = HMAC(K1, c) // Where c is the count in the array d = Enc(A, K2) // Where A is the array.
-    Store[li] = d
+    Store[l] = d

 Note: the entire array is stored as an encrypted blob.
 There is no ability to tell that it is an array at this point.